flxzt/ink-stroke-modeler-rs/docs/position_modeling.typ

 The position of the pen is modeled as a weight connected by a spring to an anchor.

 The anchor moves along the _resampled dewobbled inputs_, pulling the weight along with it accross a surface, with some amount of friction.
-Euler integration is used to solve for hte position of the pen.
+Euler integration is used to solve for the position of the pen.

 #figure(image("position_model.svg"))